Mallick17/Terraform/README.md

 ### 9. **Backend Block**
 The `backend` block is used to configure where Terraform's state is stored (e.g., in S3, Consul, etc.).
 This is typically defined in the `terraform` block but is often part of the initial setup and not part of resource management.
+- Configuring the backend-specific settings for storing the Terraform state file.
+The backend configuration is typically specified in a separate configuration file, often named backend.tf or included within the main.tf file.
+It defines the backend provider and the specific settings required to connect to and use the backend.

 ```hcl
 terraform {